 But then little by little, we realized that she did not want to help us improve: she was merely nitpicking.
 Every.
 Single.
 Thing.
 Parang excited siya every time we commit a mistake, no matter how mundane.
-She was out to paint a bad image of us, because she wanted to sway other people to leave us with her.
+She was out to paint a bad image of us, because she wanted to sway other people to leave us and go away with her.

 While she was in our own territory, she took intense pleasure giving malice to everything.
 Gravity!
 It almost came to a point when she seemed to have swayed the people to her side.
 But when we had a dialogue with them, they themselves realized how nonsense the “concerns” were.
 Nahiya nga sila that they requested to talk to us just because of the list that the toxic person asked them to raise (toxic person did not talk to us).